 Paying Employees

 South Dakota law requires employers to pay employees at least once per month and on a regularly scheduled day.
-For example, if your company pays workers once per month on the 15th of the month, you need to pay every 15th of the month.
+For example, if your company pays workers once per month on the 15th of the month, you must pay every 15th of the month.

 South Dakota also requires employers to pay workers by one of the following methods: